 Much of your business revolves around buying products from your suppliers and selling them to consumers.
 However, there’s an in-between act that’s critical to your supply chain – warehousing.
 But what is warehousing exactly, and what are the different types of this process?

-If you have any warehousing question, fill out the form at the bottom the page, and a warehousing expert will respond within 1 business hour.
+If you have any warehousing questions, fill out the form at the bottom of the page, and a warehousing expert will respond within 1 business hour.

 - What is Warehousing?

 Warehousing is the procedure of storing products you’ll distribute or sell.
 If you’re a small business owner, you might be using your garage or basement as your warehouse.
 By contrast, large-scale operations require you to rent or buy facilities and other buildings that are specifically built for storing goods.

 The primary role of warehousing is to allow you to keep your commodities before relocating them elsewhere.
 You can have a warehouse for a few other reasons.

 For instance, it can serve as your assembly line.
 This is normally done with products you receive in several pieces.
 Once they arrive, you can designate a part of your warehouse for the assembly of these wares.

 Alternatively, you can primarily use your warehouse as a robust shipment center.
 In that case, you need to set up your warehouse in a location that provides a strategic advantage.
 It should allow you to receive your shipments efficiently, so you can transport them to other sites more easily.